Pterabash/discord-ext/README.md

 `dscord` - Provide minimal setup for Discord bot hosting

-`dscord/ext` - Pre-made bot command extensions for this library
+`dscord.ext` - Pre-made bot command extensions for this library

 More information can be found on [documentation](DOCS.md)